THE MASTER OF FINE ARTS DEGREE

 (b) present twenty slides of recent work for evaluation by the departmental graduate acceptance committee;

-(c) have attained at least a 70% cumulative average in undergraduate art courses;
+(c) have attained at least a B standing in undergraduate art courses;

 (d) have six courses in art history;